ropensci/daiquiri/README.md

 <img src="man/figures/abx2014_aggregated_valuespresent.png" width="350" /><img src="man/figures/abx2014_allfields_missing_perc.png" width="350" />

-The resulting html reports are sharable and can contribute to forming a transparent record of the entire analysis process.
-It is designed with Electronic Health Records in mind, but can be used for any type of record-level temporal data.
+The resulting html reports are shareable and can contribute to forming a transparent record of the entire analysis process.
+It is designed with electronic health records in mind, but can be used for any type of record-level temporal data.

 ## Why should I use it?